NetApp/terraform-provider-netapp-ontap/docs/resources/network_ipspace.md

 # Resource Ipspace

-Create, delete, or rename Ipspace
+Create, delete, or rename Ipspace.
+The `network_ipspace` resource does not support update operations.
+Renaming the IPspace will force a new resource: Terraform will destroy the existing IPspace and recreate it.

 ## Related ONTAP commands